futuregrid/manual/doc/source/hpc.rst

 - india.futuregrid.org
 - sierra.futuregrid.org
 - xray.futuregrid.org

+.. todo:: what are login nodes for delta, echo

 For example, assume your portalname is "portalname", than you can login to sierra as follows::